Skip to main content

 Taught through coding classes, this unit introduces you to functional approaches to building robots that interact with each other and people.

-Taught through practical classes and workshops, this extends techniques in robot mechanics that underpin contemporary robotic practices specifically in the area of human robot interaction.
+Taught through practical classes and workshops, this unit extends techniques in robot mechanics that underpin contemporary robotic practices specifically around human-robot interaction.

 Year 3/4

-In your final year you will explore networked robotic and the ethical implications of robotic technologies.
-Alongside this you will develop creative project work using applied robotic open-source frameworks, such as ROS, openRAVE, MoveIt and have the opportunity to develop a self-directed graduation project that brings together the skills and expertise you have gained throughout the course.
+In your final year, you will explore networked robotics and the ethical implications of robotic technologies.
+Alongside this, you will develop creative project work using open-source frameworks, such as ROS, openRAVE and MoveIt.
+You will also develop a self-directed graduation project that brings together the skills and expertise you have gained throughout the course.

 Taught through coding classes, this unit introduces you to functional approaches to building robots that work together and act in concert and in swarms.